-\textbf{Diffusion Models for Perceptual Predictions.} Beyond synthesis, another line of works~\citep{percepdiff,diception} utilize diffusion models for various perception-related tasks.
-Notably, Marigold~\citep{marigold} pioneered the encoding of depth data as pseudo-RGB images to enable generative perceptual prediction.
-Following this idea, VDMs have been generalized by subsequent works to a broader range of perceptual modalities, including segmentation~\citep{vidseg,t2vseg}, surface normals~\citep{normalcrafter,diffrender}, and geometric estimation~\citep{geovideo,geo4d,worldreel,one4d}.
-Recently, several works~\citep{unityvideo,videojam,unidiff,ommivdiff,ctrlvdiff} have focused on joint mappings between perceptual conditions and video, achieving multimodal generation.
-However, simply stacking these modalities often leads to inter-modal interference, which degrades the quality of the generated RGB video.
-In contrast, this paper explores how joint multimodal modeling can be used to enhance the physical consistency of RGB videos while maintaining visual fidelity.
+\textbf{Diffusion models for perceptual predictions.} Beyond synthesis, another line of works~\cite{percepdiff,diception} utilize diffusion models for various perception-related tasks.
+Notably, Marigold~\cite{marigold} pioneered the encoding of depth data as pseudo-RGB images to enable generative perceptual prediction.
+Following this idea, VDMs have been generalized by subsequent works to a broader range of perceptual modalities, including segmentation~\cite{vidseg}, surface normals~\cite{normalcrafter,diffrender}, and geometric estimation~\cite{geovideo,worldreel,one4d}.
+Recently, several works~\cite{videojam,unidiff,ommivdiff} have focused on joint mappings between perceptual conditions and video, achieving multimodal generation.
+However, naïve modality stacking often introduces inter-modal interference and degrades RGB quality.
+Different from these works, we investigate joint multimodal modeling as a means to improve physical consistency while preserving visual fidelity.